rmello4d/TheSustainableDeveloper/the_yogi_machine.md

 After sleeping for 8 hours we feel recharged.

-Lets go back and imagine the Yogi.
+Lets go back to our Yogi.
 His posture is balanced.
 His muscles are relaxed.
 His brain is going layer by layer to a deep state of meditation.
 His energy is not being wasted by bad posture, excessive muscular activity, worries or frenetic thinking.
-The Yogi is nourishing his organs, cells, tissues while awake.
+The Yogi is directing his oxygen to nourish organs, cells and tissues while awake.

-He decides to breathe a notch up and get even more oxygen and energy.
+He may decide to breathe a notch up and increase the nourishing of his body, as a fast charge battery.

-After awhile, he turns into those radiant beams of light.
+After awhile, he turns into those radiant beams of light, energy is overflowing his body.

 Yogis raise their own energy to an optimal state and by a sustainable practice, keep it there.